How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 What Are Six-Pack Abs?

-The six-pack refers to the rectus abdominis — a long, flat muscle that runs vertically down your abdomen.
-This muscle is divided by tendinous intersections, which create the “six” or “eight” pack appearance when visible.
+The term six-pack refers to a muscle called the rectus abdominis — a long, flat muscle that runs vertically down the front of your abdomen.
+This muscle is divided by tendinous intersections, which give that “six-pack” or “eight-pack” appearance when the body fat covering it is low enough.

-So, when people say “I want abs,” what they really want is to reduce fat covering the rectus abdominis and strengthen the core muscles to make them more defined.
+In short, when people say, “I want abs,” what they really mean is that they want to reduce the fat covering the rectus abdominis and strengthen the entire core for a well-defined, athletic look.

 Step 2: Calculate and Reduce Your Body Fat Percentage

-If your body fat is higher than this, your abs will remain hidden, no matter how strong they are.
+If your body fat percentage is higher than this, your abs won’t be visible, no matter how hard you train.
+That’s why fat loss is the first step toward getting six-pack abs.

 Step 3: Follow a Clean and Balanced Diet Plan